cMadan/ElGateau/README.md

 	- badges from shields.io
 		+ Python 3

 1. Write as short paper for JOSS?
+If not, maybe F1000Research?

 ## Existing APIs
 https://github.com/Lange/node-elgato-stream-deck